-Take Action: How can you help with the Seattle Tree Ordinance?
+Take Action: How can you help with updating Seattle’s Tree Protection Ordinance?

 Here’s a handy list of how you can help.
-Click here for Points to emphasize, or scroll down past the SeaCC contact info link.
+Click here for Points to emphasize, or scroll down past the Seattle City Council contact info link.

-2) Contact the City Council and Mayor directly and urge them to actually ENFORCE and UPDATE the existing Interim Ordinance to protect and enhance Seattle’s tree canopy.
-You can use the Action Needed Now letter as a template, or take those points and add your own input.
-And don’t forget that they get a lot of email – but they may not get as many actual phone calls – calling in and having a conversation with staff or possibly even the Councilmember directly may be just as effective and still allows you to send the email, reminding them again to keep an eye out for your followup.
+2) Contact the City Council and Mayor directly and urge them to ENFORCE and UPDATE the existing 2009 Interim Ordinance to protect and enhance Seattle’s trees and urban forest.
+You can use the Action Needed Now on Draft Tree Protection Ordinance letter as a template, or take those points and add your own input.
+The number of e-mails sent is important as many Councilmembers tally up how many they get on specific issues every month.
+They do not get as many phone calls – so calling in and having a conversation with staff or the Mayor or a Councilmember directly is very effective.
+Be sure to send them a follow-up e-mail, thanking them.

-4) Attend district-based City Council “local” meetings as soon and often as possible.
-Now that a portion of the City Council is elected by district, make your voice heard to your district’s City Councilmember directly in at their local meetings in your district.
-If you are meeting with a district Councilmember of another area, that’s great too, but make sure to bring along a friend, family member or similar from that local area to guarantee face time, because those local meetings are intended for area residents first of course.
-Schedules linked below.
+4) Attend district-based City Council zoom meetings.
+Now that 7 of the 9 City Council members are elected by district, make your voice heard at their district meetings.
+If you are meeting with a district Councilmember of another area, that’s great too, but make sure to bring along a friend, family member or someone from that Council District to guarantee face time, because those local meetings are intended for area residents first of course.

-6) Last but certainly not least, SPREAD THE WORD!
-Tell your neighbors, other Seattle residents you may serve with on a local Community Council, neighborhood group, church group, social media, if you work in the city, etc. – the more people know, the more can provide input and help the effort.
+6) SPREAD THE WORD!
+Tell your neighbors and other Seattle residents at local Community Council meetings, neighborhood groups, church groups, social media- the more people know, the more they can provide input and help the effort.

 Points to emphasize include: